nihadrahman69/Classic-Checking-If-Palindrome-Problem/README.md

 - You want a template for unit testing or CLI arguments
 - You’d like a `LICENSE` or `.gitignore` file for completeness

-Want me to generate that MIT License file too?

 ## ▶️ How to Run

 Make sure Java is installed (`java -version`), then: